Critical Path (book): Chapter 4 - Self-Disciplines of Buckminster Fuller

 Fuller's diary, the "Chronofile", is intended to show how much a single human being with little money can do to influence world affairs (p.
 128).
 The mechanical principle of precession is used as a metaphor for the ability of a person to influence the world by applying pressure in an unconventional direction (p.
 144).
 Fuller's religious beliefs are explained (p.
 151).

 Fuller observed that when he did things for the benefit of others, it had a positive effect on his life, but when he did things merely for his personal benefit, the outcome was negative.
 This eventually led him to the proposition that if he dedicated his life to the betterment of humanity, he would achieve the greatest positive outcome.
 So he decided to live his entire life as an experiment to prove or disprove this proposition.
 He writes (p.
 145):

 Chapter 5 - The Geoscope

 The Geoscope is a large-scale, animated globe of the Earth intended to help people visualise the spatial and temporal patterns of human activity, either in real time or replayed at different speeds.
 If the human mind is presented with all of this information at once, it should be able to use its visual pattern-detecting abilities to solve complex problems such as weather-forecasting, resource conflicts, and wars (p.
 183).
-Data for the Geoscope can come from the world maps produced by the USA, using radio triangulation, during and after World War II (p.
+Data for the Geoscope can come from the world maps produced by the US, using radio triangulation, during and after World War II (p.
 184).
 Geodesic domes will be built to enclose entire cities (p.
 179).
 Afghanistan was the heartland of the Cold War world, as it gave the USSR the potential of a route through Iran to the Indian Ocean (p.
 194).